What to eat during pregnancy

 Eat early.
 Pass on heavy meals late in the day to avoid reflux.

 Work with an expert.
-The food you eat during pregnancy can help you manage gestational diabetes.
-If you’ve had gestational diabetes in the past, see a registered dietician to help you craft a diet plan.
+The food you eat during pregnancy can help you manage gestational issues.
+If you’ve had gestational issues in the past, see a registered dietician to help you craft a diet plan.

 Try to drink at least eight to ten glasses of water a day.
 One tip is to start by drinking a glass of water as soon as you wake up and keep a stainless-steel or BPA-free plastic water bottle nearby to take small, frequent drinks throughout the day.
 You can also eat foods with high water content, like fruits, vegetables, soups, stews, and smoothies.